michaelplaing/mr_rax/README.md

 - ``raxShowHex()``

-The following functions set the added ``isdata`` flag for a key to indicate that the associated value field is scalar data and not an allocated pointer - hence the value should not be freed.
+The following functions set the added ``isscalar`` flag for a key to indicate that the associated value field is scalar data and not an allocated pointer - hence the value should not be freed.

 - ``raxInsertWithScalar()``